Oregon Culinary Institute

 Oregon Culinary Institute (OCI) was a privately owned, for-profit, accredited trade school located in Portland, Oregon, United States that was part of the Pioneer Pacific College system.
 It offered programs in culinary arts, baking and pastry, and restaurant management, with a curriculum to prepare graduates for the food-service industry.
 OCI's campus was located in the Goose Hollow neighborhood of southwest Portland, and included a restaurant staffed by students.
 Their slogan was "Training Kitchen People".

-In 2018, OCI instructor Daniel Brophy was murdered at the Oregon Culinary Institute by his wife.

 History

 In 2006, Eric Stromquist and Brian Wilke started Oregon Culinary Institute.
 The school offered a range of programs from diplomas to a range of different degrees.
 Stromquist remained president through 2015.

 In July 2020, Pioneer Pacific College notified the state agencies that it planned to permanently close the downtown Portland OCI location along with other three art campuses in Portland, Beaverton and Springfield.
 This was in anticipation of a sharp decline in enrollment due to COVID-19.